appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/build-the-dashboard.md

 3. Select **supportTickets query** from the list of options.

 3. Rename the query to `issuesByCategory`.
-Click the white space below the query name for a blank query editor.
+Click the white space near the query templates.

 4. Paste the below SQL command in the query editor to fetch issues for each category.
 The Chart widget expects data in the structure `{ x: string, y: number }`.